 4/ Botanic Gardens

-Situated next to the Queen’s University are the Botanic Gardens; the place where students, dog walkers and businessmen hang out for lunch on a sunny day.
+Situated next to the Queen’s University are the Botanic Gardens; the place where students, dog walkers and businessmen hang out for lunch on a sunny day (yes, it does happen occasionally!).
 It’s an oasis of peace and green open spaces.
 The Palm House, a curved iron glasshouse, contains a range of tropical plants and hanging baskets, while the Tropical Ravine is home to some of the oldest seed plants, as well as banana plants, orchids, …

 5/ Live music